Visualizing Compliance:

 The existing process presented a major hurdle: the lack of a single, clear entry point for farmers to submit their data.
 We had multiple areas in the website where users could upload data and no context.

 The design solution began by formalizing a Decision Tree Flow to guide the user based on the quality and format of their available data, ensuring the fastest path to digitization.
-This flow was critical to addressing the former operational drag and slow turnover of field verification which was a manual process that FBN employees worked through.
+This flow was critical to addressing the former operational drag and slow turnover of field verification which was a manual process that FBN employees worked through with inconsistent data.

-The flow began with the user choosing how they would proceed in uploading data or to draw the fields manually.
-The upload flows consisted of user guided steps to upload their data if they chose to not draw their shapes.
+The flow began with the user choosing how they would proceed in uploading data and consisted of user guided steps to support them.
+I tested this flow with users and our data operations team to land on a cohesive and easy to understand flow for uploading data.

 The largest part of this project was creating a more useable map editing interface.
-I had many iterations on the tool set but after interviewing users I landed for a collapsable tool set in the upper right corner, search in the top left with the map shape toggles to the right of search, and navigation tools in bottom right.
+I had many iterations on the tool set but after interviewing users I landed on search in the top left with the map shape toggles to the right of search, a collapsable tool set in the upper right corner, and navigation tools in bottom right.
+This positioning was found to be easiest for a new user to read the screen and see the tools in order of their needs and familiar to many mapping tools they used in their daily lives, such as Google and Apple Maps

 Iterations that did not test well.